 Here’s what I learned from my stamp pads as resin molds experiments:

-*Removing resin from the stamp when it is still a bit soft works better and means easier removal.
+*Removing resin from the stamp when it is still soft works better and means easier removal.
 Bonus — you can still trim the edges if you need to.

-*If there is ink on the stamp, even archival, it will come off with the resin.
-This is a cool effect and will be investigated further in a future post.
-If you want a clean image, the stamp must have no residual ink on it.
+*If ink is on the stamp, even archival, it will come off with the resin.
+I’m going to investigate this cool effect more.
+If you want a clean image, the stamp must have no residual ink.

-*I forgot a number of times to use the mold release spray on the rubber stamps yet the resin still released from the stamp without a problem.
+*Several times, I forgot to use the mold release spray on the rubber stamps.
+Yet, I could remove the resin from the stamp without a problem.

-*The resin came off the back of stamps that had a grey backing without a problem.
+*The resin came off the back of stamps with grey backing without a problem.
 However, it was hard to get off the stamps that were backed in black (Unity Stamps).
 Simply give the back a spritz of mold release.